SichangHe/fedcampus_pres/0804seminar.md

 - Nobody has solved mobile FL.
 Doing mobile FL research sucks.
 - Mobile FL is crucial.
 Everyone relies on their phone so much.

+## How you can engage with us

+- We are looking for collaboration using FL.
+- We are continuously looking for new members.
+- We will soon be looking for participants in our experiments.